 Hmmm… still somewhat of a vague definition as it relates to the geospatial world.

-To clarify, let’s define accuracy as how close any measurement is to some “True” value, and precision as how close measurements are to each other.
-Have a look at the following graphic:
+To clarify, accuracy refers to how close any measurement is to some “True” value, and precision refers to how close measurements are to each other.

 Let’s further break down precision into two components:

 Now let’s talk about accuracy in regard to our high accuracy GPS hardware.
-You are accurate when your precise measurements align or correspond with a standard (or datum).
+You are accurate when your precise (repeatable and reproducible) measurements align or correspond with a standard (or datum).
 There are many standards.
 Here are a few of my favorites: